 You can estimate the costs of your trip by outlining a spending budget.
 This should help you reduce the unnecessary costs of your trip, so you can put more of your money into fun activities or nice restaurants.
 A spending budget will include the cost of airfare, accommodation, food, drink, and transportation.

 Your first expense will be the cost of your airline ticket.
 There are plenty of airlines that service and connect the major airports in the US to the three international airports in Puerto Rico.
-The average cost of a ticket is $350, but there are often deals or specials that can reduce the price by 50% or more.
+The average cost of a few hundred dollars, but there are often deals or specials that can reduce the price by 50% or more.

 - Luis Muñoz Marín International Airport (SJU)